cogitovirus/cogitovirus.com/content/about.md

 **Hi there, stranger!**

 My name is Wiktor Żołnierowicz.
-I'm a software engineer.

-This is my personal blog — a creative outlet where I share whatever I’m currently obsessed with, from ideas and experiments to thoughts in progress.
+I’m a software engineer, and this is my space to publish ideas, projects, and essays.

 -----